LukeDeWaal/ISA_Calculator/README.md

     - Install isacalc
     - Import isacalc as isa
     - Define the Atmosphere Model: isa.get_atmosphere()
+    - Calculate all parameters at a cetain height: isa.calculate_at_h(h, atmosphere_model)
     - It calculates, at the defined height:
         - Temperature
         - Pressure